GSA/fedramp-gov/pages/updates/docs/cryptographic-module.md

-- **FRR6:** CSPs using any unvalidated modules that are not derived from an update stream of an existing validated module **shall** document in their POA\&M a plan for transitioning to validated modules or update streams of validated modules.
-The plan outlined in the POA\&M will help inform AOs’ ongoing authorization decisions.
+- **FRR6:** CSPs using any unvalidated modules that are not derived from an update stream of an existing validated module **shall** document in their POA&amp;M a plan for transitioning to validated modules or update streams of validated modules.
+The plan outlined in the POA&amp;M will help inform AOs’ ongoing authorization decisions.

   CSPs **shall** provide regular updates<sup id="footnote7-ref"><a href="#footnote7">7</a></sup> within the
-  POA\&M on their progress toward using validated modules.
+  POA&amp;M on their progress toward using validated modules.

 - **FRR7:** CSPs **shall** provide complete visibility into cryptographic module use (including versions) in continuous monitoring data provided to FedRAMP and